bairahmat/Setup-My-Ubuntu/README.md

 # Linux-Init
 #### A script to install, set and configure basic things that I need for a new Linux setup.
-Does currently only work with Ubuntu, a version for Raspbian is planned.
+Does currently only work with Ubuntu 16, a version for Raspbian is planned.
 <hr>
 ### Parameters:
 - \-q / --quick: Don't do anything that takes a significant amount of time (~ >1 min.)